Lotusland: Orchards collections

+The Theatre Garden

+The garden consists of a circular 4 tier lawn space. with the focal point being a 'stage' on the lowest level, with a backdrop of a hedge.
+3 of the tiers are lined with sandstone benches for the audience.
+A number of stone statues are placed around this garden depicting characters from William Shakespeare's writings.

 The Parterre Garden

 Formal planting beds and brick walkways with two central water features.
 Plantings include hedges, floribunda roses, and day lilies.

 Succulent gardens

-A variety of succulents including Madagascar Palm (Pachypodium lamerei), Aeonium, Fouquieria, Kalanchoe, Echeveria, Haworthia, Yucca and Sansevieria.
+This garden includes a variety of succulents including Madagascar Palm (Pachypodium lamerei), Aeonium, Fouquieria, Kalanchoe, Echeveria, Haworthia, Yucca and Sansevieria.

 The Topiary Garden

 Featuring a horticultural clock 25 feet (8 m) in diameter, bordered by Senecio mandraliscae; a boxwood maze; and a "zoo" of 26 topiary animals, including a camel, gorilla, giraffe and seal.
 Other frames are shaped as chess pieces and geometric shapes.
-Lotusland received an anonymous $1 million gift to endow the topiary garden in 2014.
+Lotusland received an anonymous $1 million gift to put towards the topiary garden in 2014.

 Tropical gardens

 Featuring orchid cacti (Epiphyllum), gingers (both Alpinia and Hedychium) and bananas both ornamental (Ensete) and edible (Musa).

 The Water Garden

-Includes several species and cultivars of Indian lotus (Nelumbo nucifera) and water lily (Nymphaea, Euryale ferox, Nuphar, Victoria) and also bog gardens featuring taro (Colocasia esculenta), ornamental sugar cane (Saccharum cv.) and papyrus.
+Includes several species and cultivars of Indian lotus (Nelumbo nucifera) and water lily (Nymphaea, Euryale ferox, Nuphar, Victoria).
+There is also bog gardens featuring taro (Colocasia esculenta), ornamental sugar cane (Saccharum cv.) and papyrus.